p1 - Help

-A short video (about 4min) is available to guide you through the basic steps of proposal preparation and submission.
+A short presentation (about 4min) is available to guide you through the basic steps of proposal preparation and submission.
 It has been updated to reflect the changes implemented for P106 Call for Proposals.

 p1 is implemented using Google’s Angular framework and it should work on any recent browser (Chrome, Firefox, Edge, Safari).
 The system requirements of p1 are less stringent than basic security requirements.
 If you suspect that p1 does not run because your browser is too old, you most likely have a dangerously old version.
 For more details, refer to Angular browser support.

 The Summary provides an overview of all sections of your observing proposal.
 The individual parts can be accessed through the menu in the left column, or via the buttons in each section.

 At the very top of the Summary, some high-level information can be found: Principal Investigator, followed by ProgrammeID (this will be assigned only after you submit the proposal), Programme Type, Cycle, and the current Status of your proposal (Draft, Valid or Submitted, being the most common ones).